rust-lang/book/nostarch/chapter02.md

 `Ordering` was returned from the call to `cmp` with the values in `guess` and `secret_number`.

-A `match` expression is made up of arms.
-An arm consists of a pattern to match against, and the code that should be run if the value given to `match` fits that arm’s pattern.
+A `match` expression is made up of *arms*.
+An arm consists of a *pattern* to match against, and the code that should be run if the value given to `match` fits that arm’s pattern.
 Rust takes the value given to `match` and looks through each arm’s pattern in turn.
 Patterns and the `match` construct are powerful Rust features: they let you express a variety of situations your code might encounter and they make sure you handle them all.
 These features will be covered in detail in Chapter 6 and Chapter 18, respectively.

 Let’s walk through an example with the `match` expression we use here.
 Say that